 It’s about reflecting on what’s truly important to you.
 It’s the luxury of creating a plan to live in tune with your values and make the most of your time and money whilst on this Earth – and beyond.

-Here are five suggestions to help design your future.
+Here are five ideas to help design your future.
 You might not find them easy, but they are achievable.

 It’s not easy to articulate your core values.
 Can you state your top 5 or 10 values?

 Working out what’s deeply important to you can take several attempts.
 And it’s not uncommon to reflect on your answers for several days, weeks, even years.
 If you look at a list of suggested values, you will probably identify with most of them.
 So it’s hard to prioritise them down to a core set of just 5 or even 10.